VividCortex/docker/alpine/README.md

 To get your API token, open the DPM application, choose the environment in which you'd like to add this host, and select "Add New Host" on the Inventory page.
 Then click "Containerized," which will display your token.
 Do not share or store it insecurely.

-**You can specify VC_API_TOKEN at build time or run time.** If you do not include `VC_API_TOKEN` as a build argument the container will build without a token.
-At runtime, you must include it as an environment variable.
+**You can specify VC_API_TOKEN at build time or run time.** This sample code assumes the containter will be built without a token and that the token will be provided as an environment variable at run time.

 At this point you should have a repository named "vcimage" in `docker images`.